Glass Bottles and Jars

 Glass bottles and jars, including food and beverage bottles and jars of any color, can be recycled in all community recycling programs.

-Glass bottles and jars should be empty, clean and dry before recycling.
-Metal lids for glass bottles and jars should be placed loose in the recycling cart or bin.
+Glass bottles and jars should be empty, clean, and dry before recycling.
+Metal lids for glass bottles and jars should be placed loose in the curbside recycling cart or bin.
 Labels do not need to be removed.
+Metal lids are unique and, if loose, will be sorted properly with metal cans at a material recovery facility (MRF).

-Glass bottles and jars can be recycled endlessly by crushing, blending, and melting it together with sand and other starting materials.
+Glass bottles and jars can be recycled endlessly by crushing, blending, and melting them with sand and other starting materials.
 Glass bottles and jars placed in curbside recycling are processed and turned back into new bottles and jars or fiberglass.
-Some glass is designated for beneficial reuse and is used as aggregate for engineering projects, including in concrete and roads, or as landfill cover.
+Some glass is designated for beneficial reuse and is used as aggregate for engineering projects including concrete and roads, or as landfill cover.

 Not all glass can be recycled.
 The following glass items should not be placed into your curbside recycling:

-Candle jars, ceramics and ovenware are tempered glass that has has been specially treated in the manufacturing process to withstand high temperatures, which makes it non-recyclable.
-Find a reuse for unwanted tempered glass items or place in the regular trash.
+Candle jars, ceramics, and ovenware are tempered glass specially treated during manufacturing to withstand high temperatures.
+This makes it non-recyclable.
+Find a reuse for unwanted tempered glass items or place them in the regular trash.
+Earth911 explains the differences in glass.

 Businesses with glass can recycle it through local specialized companies.
-For business locations, see the list of options below.
+See the list of Business Locations below.

 Wine Corks